neilmatula/exawind-benchmarks/exawind/Pazy_Wing/README.md

 ## Postprocessing

-The primary QoI is wing tip deflection, which is recorded by the quantity `TODO` in the OpenFAST output file `pazy.out`.
+The primary QoI is wing tip deflection, which is recorded in the OpenFAST output file `pazy.out`.
 The `post.sh` script will duplicate this output file, remove its header, and run the `post.py` python script.
 This will yield a plot of the tip deflection history, together with an average value for the tip deflection.

-For the static deflection (low speed) cases, this final tip deflection may be assembled into the file `todo`.
+The files need to reproduce the plots in this document may be found in the `plotting` directory.
+For the static deflection (low speed) cases, the final tip deflection (from the `post.py` script mentioned above) may be assembled for several windspeeds and angles of attack into the files `nalu3.dat`, `nalu5.dat`, and `nalu7.dat`.
+The quantity in the first column is the wind speed, and the quantity in the second column is the tip deflection (in meters).
+Running `python3 plot3.py` will reproduce the AoA=3 figure below, and the other figures may be obtained likewise.

+The `plotting` directory also contains the files needed to reproduce the flutter boundary figure.
+For this, you will need to do a parameter sweep (the `setup.sh` script will help with this), and run cases for several windspeeds near the flutter onset speed for each AoA (3, 5, and 7 degrees).
+From the deflection history (obtained from the `post.py` script), one can determine whether each case meets the criteria for "stable", "unstable", or "flutter", as discussed in the results section below.
+These speeds can be added to the files `nalustable.dat`, `naluunstable.dat`, and `naluflut.dat`.
+Then, the figure may be reproduced by running `python3 plotflut.py`.

 ## Code Performance